hongleizhang/RSPapers/README.md

 # Must-read papers on Recommender System

-This repository provides a list of papers including **surveys**, **classical recommender system**, **social recommender system**, **deep learing-based recommender system** and **cold start problem in recommender system**.
+This repository provides a list of papers including **surveys**, **classical recommender system**, **social recommender system**, **deep learing-based recommender system**, **cold start problem in recommender system**, **Hashing for RS** and **EE in RS**.

 It contains *a set of comprehensive surveys* about recommender system, collaborative filtering, social recommender system and deep learning based recommender system, *a set of famous recommendation papers* which make predictions with some classic models and *social recommendation papers* which utilize trust/social information in order to alleviate the sparsity of ratings data, and *a set of papers to build a recommender system with deep learning techniques*.
-Last, there are also *some papers specifically dealing with the cold start problems inherent in collaborative filtering*.
+Next, there are also *some papers specifically dealing with the cold start problems inherent in collaborative filtering*.
+Then, we collect some *hashing techniques for rs* in order to training efficiently.
+Last, there are also some articles about *exploration and exploitation problems* in rs.

 The order of papers is sorted by year.